elmahio/documentation/docs/how-to-export-log-messages-to-csv-or-json.md

 ## Exporting a single message

-If you want to export a single message, you can do it directly from the elmah.io UI.
+If you want to export a single message, you can either do it using the [`messages get`](cli-messages.md#get) CLI command or directly from the elmah.io UI.
 On the message details view, click the *Export message* icon in the toolbar on the right and then click *Copy message*.
 This will export the log message details in a key/value format that can be imported in various tools.